tuyunbin/tuyunbin1.github.io/_pages/about.md

 Recent News
 ======
+- 2024.05：A paper is accepted by ACL 2024 main conference (long paper).
+- 2024.04：A paper is accepted by ACM TOMM.
 - 2024.01: A paper is accepted by IEEE TPAMI.
 - 2023.07: A paper is accepted by ICCV 2023.
 - 2023.04: A paper is accepted by Pattern Recognition.
-- 2023.03: A paper is accepted by IEEE TIP.
-- 2023.02: A paper is accepted by IEEE TMM.

 Education
 ======